Genesis Vision (GVT) 1-Day Trading Volume Reaches $4.42

-Genesis Vision (GVT) traded flat against the US dollar during the 1-day period ending at 10:00 AM E.T. on September 24th.
-One Genesis Vision token can now be bought for about $0.0934 or 0.00000310 BTC on popular cryptocurrency exchanges.
+Genesis Vision (GVT) traded flat against the U.S. dollar during the 24-hour period ending at 10:00 AM E.T. on September 26th.
+One Genesis Vision token can now be bought for approximately $0.0934 or 0.00000310 BTC on popular exchanges.
 Genesis Vision has a market cap of $413,397.29 and $4.42 worth of Genesis Vision was traded on exchanges in the last day.
-In the last seven days, Genesis Vision has traded 0% lower against the US dollar.
+During the last week, Genesis Vision has traded 0% lower against the U.S. dollar.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.